-1. We combine wet-lab experiments and computational analysis of multi-omics data to investigate important biological questions, including the onset and progression of complex diseases such as cancers (our major research focus now), the establishment and maintenance of tissue-specific epigenetic landscape and gene expression program, the characteristic feature and fine structure of regulatory elements, etc.
+1. We combine wet-lab experiments and computational analysis of multi-omics data to investigate the onset and progression of complex diseases including various cancers (our major research focus now), the establishment of tissue-specific epigenetic landscape and gene expression program, the characteristic feature and fine structure of regulatory elements, etc.

 2. We develop computational models and algorithms for large-scale omics data analysis and integration (epigenome, proteome, transcriptome, etc.), which could be generated by a variety of cutting-edge platforms including ChIP-seq, ATAC-seq, RNA-seq, mass spectrum.
 Here are some examples: